kg4zow/remarkable.jms1.info/src/introduction.md

 There isn't really much to see yet, I plan to add information over time after the tablet shows up and I start playing/working with it.

+> **In Progress**
+>
+> Some of the items in the Table of Contents menu may not actually link to pages yet, and some of the pages which *exist* may not be complete.
+I'm writing this in my spare time, and `$DAYJOB` doesn't give me a whole lot of that.
+Please be patient.

 ## Created with `mdbook`